paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 In this guide, you'll learn to publish and style Markdown pages in minutes.

-## 📋 Getting Ready

-**Note:** Links with ↗ will automatically open in a new browser tab so this guide remains available as you proceed

 ## 📍 Guide Outline

 | Section | What You'll be Doing |